Aspects of Iwasawa theory over function fields: Introduction

 \subsection{Contents of the paper}

 In section \ref{ConTh} we study the structure of Selmer groups associated with elliptic curves (and, more in general, with abelian varieties) and $\Z_p^d$-extensions of a global function field $F$.
 We use the different versions of control theorems avaliable at present to show that the Pontrjagin duals of such groups are finitely generated (sometimes torsion) modules over the appropriate Iwasawa algebra.
 These results allow us to define characteristic and Fitting ideals for those duals.
-In section \ref{LamMod}, taking the $\Z_p^d$-extensions as a filtration of a $\Z_p^{\mathbb{N}}$-extension $\calf$, we can use a limit argument to define a (pro)Fitting ideal for the Pontrjagin dual of the Selmer group associated with $\calf$.
-This (pro)Fitting ideal (or, better, one of its generators) can be considered as a worthy candidate for an algebraic $L$-function in this setting.
+In section \ref{LamMod}, taking the $\Z_p^d$-extensions as a filtration of a $\Z_p^{\mathbb{N}}$-extension $\calf$, we can use a limit argument to define a (pro-)Fitting ideal for the Pontrjagin dual of the Selmer group associated with $\calf$.
+This (pro-)Fitting ideal (or, better, one of its generators) can be considered as a worthy candidate for an algebraic $L$-function in this setting.
 In section \ref{s:modGL2} we deal with the analytic counterpart, giving a brief description of the $p$-adic $L$-functions which have been defined (by various authors) for abelian varieties and the extensions $\calf/F$.
 Sections \ref{LamMod} and \ref{s:modGL2} should provide the ingredients for the formulation of an Iwasawa Main Conjecture in this setting.
 In section \ref{s:classgroups} we move to the problem of class groups.
 We use some techniques of an (almost) unpublished work of Kueh, Lai and Tan to show that the characteristic ideals of the class groups of $\Z_p^d$-subextensions of a cyclotomic $\Z_p^{\mathbb{N}}$-extension are generated by some Stickelberger element.
 Such a result can be extended to the whole $\Z_p^{\mathbb{N}}$-extension via a limit process because, at least under a certain assumption, the characteristic ideals behave well with respect to the inverse limit (as Stickelberger elements do).
 This provides a new approach to the Iwasawa Main Conjecture for class groups.
 At the end of section \ref{s:classgroups} we briefly recall some results on what is known about class groups and characteristic $p$ zeta values.
 Section \ref{s:carlitz} is perhaps the closest to the spirit of function field arithmetic.
 For simplicity we deal only with the Carlitz module.
 We study the Galois module of cyclotomic units by means of Coleman power series and show how it fits in an Iwasawa Main Conjecture.
-Finally we compute the image of cyclotomic units by Coates-Wiles homomorphisms: one gets special values of the Carlitz-Goss zeta function, a result which might provide some hints towards its interpolation.
+Finally we compute the image of cyclotomic units by Coates-Wiles homomorphisms: one gets special values of the Carlitz-Goss zeta function, a result which might provide some hints towards its interpolation\,\footnote{A different approach using a version of Iwasawa Main Conjecture for the cyclotomic Carlitz extension and leading to information on special values of the Carlitz-Goss zeta function is carried out in \cite{ABBL}.}.